BOUDOUARA83/Topic-Modeller/README.md

 THe static void function contain 2 objects inside it one for the GUI to pass on the GUI class and other one is for the Filehandler class

+File Handler Class
+it should be able to read both files line by line and this is done by using an array and then prints out wiether they are idntical or not